Seine River Cruises from Paris

 From a pier near the Eiffel Tower, you can take a river vessel down the Seine--with a week's worth of sightseeing along the way.

-The popularity of river cruising has grown exponentially in recent years.
+The popularity of has grown exponentially in recent years.
 Whether on large rivers like the Danube and the Rhine or smaller waterways such as the Guadalquivir and the Douro, small flat-topped ships that carry 100 to 200 passengers offer a blend of river scenery and shoreside sightseeing with a minimum of fuss for the traveler.

 A river cruise on the Seine can be especially tempting, since it's easy to combine a cruise of up to seven nights with an independent stay in Paris.
 (Some lines offer "cruise tours" that bundle a week-long cruise with a multi-day land tour by bus, but such tours are beyond the scope of this article.)